tooleks/laravel-presenter/README.md

 Override `getOriginalModelClass()` method to provide an original model class name you want to represent.

-Override the `getMap()` method to create a map for presenter-to-model properties.
-Also, you can override the mapping defined in the `getMap()` method with the method with the same name as the mapped property (see the `full_name` property and the `fullName()` overriding method in the example below, you can use 'camelCase' or 'snake_case' style for properties overriding method names).
+Override the `getAttributesMap()` method to create a map for presenter-to-model attributes.
+Also, you can override the mapping defined in the `getAttributesMap()` method with the mutator method (see the `full_name` attribute and the `getFullNameAttribute()` overriding method in the example below, you can use 'camelCase' or 'snake_case' style for attributes overriding method names).

 ```php
 <?php